On Line Publications from Early Childhood Studies Students

-Fifth Call for Student Papers – January 2019
+Sixth Call for Student Papers – June 2019

 Objective: To support and promote the ECSDN student voice and showcase students’ engagement with contemporary childhood and children’s workforce issues.

-This is the fifth call from the Early Childhood Studies Degrees Network (ECSDN) for student papers to be submitted for publication on our website.
+This is the sixth call from the Early Childhood Studies Degrees Network (ECSDN) for student papers to be submitted for publication on our website.

-We have been very pleased with the response to date, please see the papers that have been published so far on the Student papers published below.
+We have been very pleased with the response to date, please see the papers that have been published so far below.

 The requirements are for the student publications are as follows: